I’m a recent arrival in this country. I moved to Panama in October of last year.

 Taxis in Panama are cheap compared with North American prices.
 The average fare is around US$3.
 If you’re going to use a taxi, be sure you have cash and small notes.
 Cabbies conveniently never have change for your US$5 or US$10 bill.

-A better option today is to use a taxi app.
+A better option today is to use a taxi app, such as Tu Chofer, Easy Taxi, or Yellow Car.
 Drivers working with these services are required to register, which adds a level of accountability.

 In addition, today you have another option for getting around Panama City—ever improving public transportation.